Skip to content

 For client-access VPN we are using OpenVPN.

-What are NMaaS VPN requirements?
+What are nmaas VPN requirements?

-To use NMaaS, prospective customers require two VPN connections:
+To use nmaas, prospective customers require two VPN connections:

-• site-to-site VPN connection, establishing a secure tunnel from the customer's management VLAN to NMaaS, used for monitoring of the network equipment
+• site-to-site VPN connection, establishing a secure tunnel from the customer's management VLAN to nmaas, used for monitoring of the network equipment

-• client-access VPN used by the network operators, from their own workstations, to access and configure the deployed network management applications within NMaaS.
+• client-access VPN used by the network operators, from their own workstations, to access and configure the deployed network management applications within nmaas.

 Currently, two site-to-site VPN technologies are actively supported: OpenVPN and WireGuard.